jQuery API

 The effect of this on <div id="foo"> (when it does not initially have the "entered" class) is to add the "entered" class when the mouse enters the <div> and remove the class when the mouse leaves.

-As of jQuery 1.4 we can bind multiple event handlers simultaneously by passing a map of event type/handler pairs:
+As of jQuery 1.4 we can bind multiple event handlers simultaneously by passing an object of event type/handler pairs:

 click: function() {